 They obtained their marriage license in 2010.
 The official marriage date is listed as January 3, 2011, according to public records.

 The couple appears to have had a destination wedding.
-Pictures of their wedding are on a Facebook page called CD Weddings.
+Pictures of their wedding were on a now-deleted Facebook page called CD Weddings.
 The bio page explains that the company specializes “in destination weddings in the Caribbean and East Coast.”